wiepteam/studygroup/Cohort 4/1-sessions-tracker.md

 Below is the schedule for all cohort events.
 Each row corresponds to a weekly session with the agenda, any associated assignment, and recording (if available).
 The cohort runs for **10 weeks** with **2 sessions per week**: Stand-up sessions (1 hr) and Guest Lectures (1-1.5 hr).

+> All assignments will be posted on Google Classroom.
+Please use [this link]( https://classroom.google.com/c/ODEzNjcwMDE2MjAz?cjc=wtzvgkzb) to join.

 | Week    | Session Type | Date | Speaker | Session Topic         | Assignment | Recording |
 |---------|--------------|------------|---------------|----------------------------|------------|-----------|
 | Week 1  | Kickoff      | 11th September 2025 - 16:00 UTC       |   WiEP Team   | Opening Ceremony & Program Overview | - | TBD |